grafana/grafana/docs/sources/setup-grafana/installation/rpm/index.md

 To install Grafana using a YUM repository, complete the following steps:

-1. Add a new file to your YUM repo using the method of your choice.
+1. Add a file to your YUM repository using the method of your choice.

    The following example uses `nano` to add a file to the YUM repo.